Shuflduf/Godot-Shaders-Guide/Page/static/content/03-godot-shaders.md

 5. Call the shader whatever you want.
 In my case, I called it `my_own_shader`:
 <image here>
 6. The shader editor should open at the bottom of the editor, making any changes to the code and saving will update the changes in the viewport

+Continue to the next chapter to learn more about fragment shaders.